aidenthegoat111/aiden.github.io/README.md

 - https://animate.style/ - used the rubberband animation
 - https://developer.mozilla.org/en-US/docs/Web/CSS/display - used to check display options
 - http://github.com/copilot - used to make the image align to the middle
+- http://github.com/copilot - make a new page when clicking on a picture